Will Creighton cover the spread vs. Iowa? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

+- When Creighton put up more than 74.7 points last season, it went 9-5 against the spread and 14-4 overall.

+- The Hawkeyes put up an average of 80.1 points per game last year, 11.7 more points than the 68.4 the Bluejays allowed.

-- Creighton had a 9-5 record against the spread and a 14-4 record overall last season when putting up more than 74.7 points.
+- Iowa went 12-7 against the spread and 18-6 overall when it scored more than 68.4 points last season.

 Bet on this or any college basketball matchup at BetMGM